energietransitie/needforheat-living-room-module-firmware/README.md

 *   An [SCD41](https://www.sensirion.com/en/environmental-sensors/carbon-dioxide-sensors/carbon-dioxide-sensor-scd4x/) CO₂ sensor, connected via I²C to a device based on an ESP SoC;

 ### Deployment procedure
-Deployment depends on the variant:
-* To deploy the firmware to a full-blown measurement device, please download a [release from this repisotory](https://github.com/energietransitie/twomes-co_2-sensor/releases) and proceed as indicated in the [deploying section of the generic firmware for Twomes measurement devices](https://github.com/energietransitie/twomes-generic-esp-firmware#deploying);
+To deploy the any of the two firmware variants, please download a [release from this repisotory](https://github.com/energietransitie/twomes-co_2-sensor/releases) and proceed as indicated in the [deploying section of the generic firmware for Twomes measurement devices](https://github.com/energietransitie/twomes-generic-esp-firmware#deploying).
+However, at step 5 of the deploying process, please use the following command to flash the firmware to the device instead of the command given in the deploying section of the generic firmware:

-* To deploy firmware to a satellite measurement device, please see the [developing](#developing) section below, as are no binary releases for this variant, since you need to configure the MAC-addresses for ESP-NOW manually.
+`esptool.py --chip esp32 --baud 460800 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 40m --flash_size detect 0x1000 bootloader.bin 0x8000 partitions.bin 0xe000 ota_data_initial.bin 0x10000 firmware.bin`

 ## Developing